Huanshere/VideoLingo/docs/pages/docs/start.en-US.md

 # 🚀 Getting Started

 ## 📋 API Configuration
 This project requires Large Language Models and TTS.
 For best quality, please use claude-3-5-sonnet-20240620 with Azure TTS.
-For quick testing, you can use [SiliconFlow](https://cloud.siliconflow.cn/i/ttKDEsxE), which offers free credits upon registration and only needs one key for all features.
+Recommended to use [302AI](https://gpt302.saaslink.net/C2oHR9), which offers both LLM and TTS services with a single API key.
+You can also choose a fully local experience by using Ollama for LLM and Edge TTS for dubbing, with no API key required.

 ### 1. **Get API_KEY for Large Language Models**: